RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 <b>Amber Heard was originally a Witness for Brooks Gregg "Rocky" when the lawsuit was filed in October 2019:</b>
 <br>https://trellis.law/doc/71989613/witness-list-joint-witness-list-filed-by-john-c-depp-defendant-infinitum-nihil-defendant
-<br>An Amendment Removed Amber Heard
+<br>An Amendment Removed Amber Heard as a witness

 <b>"Conspiracy of Witnesses/Victims Playbook" - Hollywood/Entertainment Continuing - EXAMPLES</b>
  - Filed Febuary 2023